'Silly' selfies craze will die out, says '60s snapper Bailey

 “People won’t be doing it in six months’ time.
 There will be another craze, I can’t see the point.”

-“When you look at a color picture, you kind of look at the color before you look at the message, whereas black and white cuts out the color, so you go straight to the message.”
+“When you look at a colour picture, you kind of look at the colour before you look at the message, whereas black and white cuts out the colour, so you go straight to the message.”

 Showing no signs of slowing despite his age, Bailey says he spends his time working on various projects across film, sculpture and photography, adding he never gets nostalgic.